 The wind in the sails of his career, the critically-acclaimed television series, ED RANDALL’S TALKING BASEBALL, developed an enviable heritage of journalism,

 the result of more than 500 compelling interviews with the Who’s Who of baseball.
-The program aired on various regional sports networks across the country and was seen locally on the MSG-Network.
+The program aired on various regional sports networks across the country and was seen locally in New York on the MSG-Network.

-He also entertains a national audience on the MLB Home Plate Channel of Sirius/XM Radio Channel 89 where he hosts TALKING BASEBALL.
-He is also on staff at MLB.com as an anchor/reporter/play-by-play reporter.
+He entertains a national audience on the MLB Home Plate Channel of Sirius/XM Radio Channel 89 where he hosts a baseball nostalgia show, REMEMBER WHEN, Saturday mornings at 8 a.m.

-Mr. Randall wrote his first book at the invitation of Sports Publishing LLC, MORE TALES FROM THE YANKEE DUGOUT.
+Thanks to his extraordinary access within the baseball community, Mr. Randall wrote his first book at the invitation of Sports Publishing LLC, MORE TALES FROM THE YANKEE DUGOUT.
 The original stories of 75 people presently or formerly associated with the franchise received critical acclaim.

 Throughout his career, he has been a committed and active participant in many charitable causes.
-His most important life’s work is as a cancer survivor, having established ED RANDALL’S BAT FOR THE CURE, a 501-c3 charity established in 2003 dedicated to promoting awareness, prevention and benefiting prostate cancer research at the St. Luke’s-Roosevelt Hospital Center in New York City.
-This past season, the charity, designated as an Official Charitable Partner of Minor League Baseball, hosted prostate cancer awareness nights in more than 130 minor league ballparks nationwide and complimentary prostate cancer screenings in concert with the Chicago Bulls, Tampa Bay Rays, Chicago White Sox and New York Yankees.
+His most important life’s work, though, is as a cancer survivor, having established ED RANDALL’S FANS FOR THE CURE, a 501-c3 charity born in 2003 dedicated to the proposition of spreading the twin gospels of prostate cancer awareness and the life-saving value of early detection, to which Ed can personally attest.